saveourtool/save-cloud/save-api/src/main/README.md

 Current module provides the library for usage of Save Cloud API.

-Module contain few main interfaces: Set of http requests in `RequestUtils.kt`, which contain the required requests for tool evaluation in Save Cloud, and client, `SaveCloudClient.kt`, which combined in itself completed interface for execution submission.
+Module contain few main interfaces: Set of http requests in `RequestUtils.kt`, which contain the required requests for tool evaluation in Save Cloud system, and client, `SaveCloudClient.kt`, which combined in itself completed interface for execution submission.
 Basically, the only client is necessary for usage of Save Cloud API.
 It requires just a tiny configuration for running the process of execution submission.

 The four main characteristics for client are necessary for execution:

 * **Configuration for web client** \
-  Basically it's just the Save Cloud backend address and port. (`PropertiesConfiguration.kt`)
+  Basically it's just the Save Cloud backend address and port. (`WebClientProperties`)
 * **Configuration for evaluated tool** \
-  Current configuration should contain information about evaluated tool. (`PropertiesConfiguration.kt`)
+  Current configuration should contain information about evaluated tool. (`EvaluatedToolProperties`)

 * **Authorization data** \
   Credentials for authorization in Save Cloud system (`Authorization.kt`)